OpenBMB/XAgent/README.md

 # 📖 Introduction
 XAgent is an open-source experimental Large Language Model (LLM) driven autonomous agent that can automatically solve various tasks.
 It is designed to be a general-purpose agent that can be applied to a wide range of tasks.
-XAgent is still in its early stages, and we are working hard to improve it.
+XAgent is still in its early stages.
+We are working hard to improve it.

-🏆 Our goal is to create a super-intelligent agent that can solve any given task!
+🏆 Our goal is to create a super-intelligent agent that can solve any given task faster and help you all!!

 We welcome diverse forms of collaborations, including full-time and part-time roles and more.
 If you are interested in the frontiers of agents and want to join us in realizing true autonomous agents, please contact us at xagentteam@gmail.com.